andreicioban/Blog-posts-Fullstack-JS/README.md

       Gruntfile.js
       out/**/*js

   Similar to `eslint` , `jshint` can be configured using `.jshintrc` and `.jshintignore` files.
-And here comes the best part once configured you can integrate them with your editor (`SublimeText` and `Webstorm` tested) and check your code for mistakes in real time.
+And here comes the best part once configured you can integrate them with your editor (``Sublime Text` and `Webstorm` tested) and check your code for mistakes in real time.

 #### [precomit](https://www.npmjs.com/package/pre-commit)

   Another usefull `npm` package is `pre-commit`.
-This tool is attaching a pre-commit hook to git and lets you run `npm scripts` whenever you make a git commit, the good part is that the commit will fail if the scripts you are runinning are failing fit error code 1.
+This tool is attaching a pre-commit hook to git and lets you run `npm scripts` whenever you make a git commit, the good part is that the commit will fail if the scripts you are running are failing fit error code 1.

   Imagine you can run code checking scripts before each commit and enforce a valid coding style.
 In most cases you will also want to run the test at this point and fail the commit if there are tests that are not passed.
 You're writing test for your code aren't you?

   Lets see an example.
 Install the plugin: `npm install pre-commit`.

-  Is **very importan** to install this plugin after the `git` repo is initialised since it will need a git repo to hook the pre-commit.
+  Is **very important** to install this plugin after the `git` repo is initialised since it will need a git repo to hook the pre-commit.

   Now add the following object to `package.json`: